enkidevs/curriculum/lua/roblox-studio/understanding-studio-i/intro-to-studio-ii.md

 ## Content

-Throughout this course, we will be walk you through how Roblox Studio works and how you can start coding and building your own Roblox game.
+Throughout this course, we will walk you through how Roblox Studio works and how you can start coding and building your own Roblox game.

 By the end of this course, you should be able to create a simple obstacle course, AKA obbys[1] on Roblox using the content taught through our course!